living-lab-organization/muse-lsl-cu/README.md

 Install this package

-	Download the zip of this folder
+1. Download the zip of this folder

-	Place on the Desktop of the testing computer
+2. Place on the Desktop of the testing computer

+3. Open `muse-start.py` in PyCharm

+4. It will ask if you want to open in a project, click Yes

+5. When asked the details, say you want a

+	- virtual environment in muse-lsl-cu-main\venv

+	- to use Python 3.10 already installed on the computer

+6. Wait for the virtual environment to install

-	open Windows Command Prompt
+7. open Windows Command Prompt

-	cd into the package folder
+8. cd into the package folder

-	activate the virtual environment using `.\venv\Scripts\activate.bat`
+9. activate the virtual environment using `.\venv\Scripts\activate.bat`

-	once activated, make sure to uninstall any muselsl with `pip uninstall muselsl`
+10. once activated, make sure to uninstall any muselsl with `pip uninstall muselsl`

-	then, install the package using `pip install -e .`
+11. then, install the package using `pip install -e .`

 ### Running the pipeline

 Once, you will have to update the subject number and Muse name (from EEGedu) in muse-start.py

 From then on, you will only need to update the start time in muse-start.py for each session

 to run the pipeline, open muse-start.py in pycharm, then run `.\venv\Scripts\python.exe .\muse-start.py`

+When done with debugging, go into EEG psychopy script and change the window to take up fullscreen

 ### Setting Up a Stream